collocations.org

 1. time that will come after the present

-foreseeable, immediate, near, not-too-distant
+foreseeable, immediate, near, not-too-distant, short-term

-Things will continue as they are for the foreseeable future. | A new branch of the shop will be opening in the near future.
+A new branch of the store will be opening in the near future.

-distant, remote
+distant, far, remote

-VERB + FUTURE
+VERB + future

 look to, plan for

-Don''t think too much about past troubles - look to the future.
+Don't think too much about past troubles—look to the future.

 foretell, look into, predict

-FUTURE + VERB
+future + VERB

 bring (sb), hold

-whatever the future may bring you Who can tell what the future holds?
+Who can tell what the future holds?

-for the ~
+for the future

 What are your plans for the future?

-in (the) ~
+in (the) future

-In future, employees will park their vehicles away from the works entrance. | The possibility of travel to other solar systems still lies in the distant future.
+The possibility of travel to other solar systems still lies in the distant future.

-of the ~
+of the future

 PHRASES

-a vision for/of the future
+a vision for the future, a vision of the future

 In her speech, the director outlined her vision for the future.